Information and advice about Covid-19

 Findings from a survey of 1,022 16-25 year olds led by the Princes Trust and YouGov reveal the extent to which young people are concerned about their mental health and wellbeing and future employment prospects.

-During April and May 2020, 270 community organisations that are based in the most deprived areas of England and Wales, and 188 young people who live in those neighbourhoods, shared their experiences, worries and opinions about life during and after the Covid lockdown.
+During April and May 2020, 270 community organisations that are based in the most deprived areas of England and Wales, and 188 young people who live in those neighbourhoods, shared their experiences, worries and opinions about life during and after the Covid lockdown in this report.

 You-COPE seeks to understand more about how young people aged 16-24 in the UK are being impacted by the current Coronavirus pandemic.
 It is a rapid study that comprises an initial web-based 20- minute survey, followed by subsequent on-line surveys every two weeks, asking questions about life, health and wellbeing, and daily activities.
 This briefing presents results from the first 1,274 respondents to the main initial survey.